Python3pkg/MyRPC/doc/install.rst

 The latest stable release of MyRPC can be downloaded from https://github.com/bandipapa/MyRPC/releases, look for *rel-x.x.x* tags.

-After unpacking the source distribution, change directory to MyRPC-rel-x.x.x.
+After unpacking the source distribution, change directory to :file:`MyRPC-rel-x.x.x`.
 Here you can do system-wide installation (as root):

 .. code-block:: sh